David Gergen: Journalism

-Gergen was a senior political analyst for CNN and often appeared on Anderson Cooper 360 and Erin Burnett OutFront.
+Gergen was a senior political analyst for CNN, regularly appearing on Anderson Cooper 360, Erin Burnett OutFront, and other shows.

 After his years in public service, Gergen worked as a political journalist, commentator, and editor.
 After leaving the White House in 1977, he worked as a freelance writer and, in 1978, as the first managing editor of Public Opinion, a magazine published by the American Enterprise Institute.
 From 1985 to 1986, he worked as an editor at U.S. News & World Report, where he became editor at large after his service in the Clinton administration.
 There, he worked with publisher Mort Zuckerman to achieve record gains in circulation and advertising.

 Gergen's career in television began in 1985, when he joined the MacNeil/Lehrer NewsHour for Friday night discussions of politics, where he remained a regular commentator for five years.
 In addition to CNN, he was a frequent guest on NPR and CBS’ Face the Nation.
 He wrote for Parade Magazine and was published in an array of other publications including The New York Times and Newsweek.
 Twice he was a member of election coverage teams which won Peabody awards in 1988 with MacNeil/Lehrer Newshour and in 2008 with CNN.